 We really can’t stress authenticity enough.
 All the above influencers have that in common; they come across as — lacking a better word — real.
-You can believe that these people would appear like that, should you meet them face to face.
+You can believe that these people would appear like that, should you meet them in person.

 Authenticity renders the message relatable and personal style makes it remembrable.
 In this respect, the whole concept of personal branding should construct upon delivering information as the real you; from your standpoint and with your own voice, rather than conveying an airbrushed and branded image of you.